Solid biofuel suppliers

 Wood fuel supply market development activities

-The Combustion of Biomass Interest Group is an operational arm of the Bioenergy Association and provides oversight to the biomass energy sector.
+The Biomass Energy Interest Group is an operational arm of the Bioenergy Association and provides oversight to the biomass energy sector.
 It establishes and publishes the best practice technical guides, hosts workshops and webinars, manages a work programme of activities.
 Any Association members with an interest in wood or herbaceous fuel may join the Interest Group and fully participate providing guidance to the biomass energy sector market development.

 In the unlikley event that you have a problem which you can not resolve directly with your supplier you may make a complaint here.
 If you are unsure about some aspect feel free to contact the executive officer.